|Priority||May 15||November 1||March 1|

 - Experiences that have directed your interest toward becoming a therapist

-- Religious background, present pattern of spiritual growth, fundamentals of personal faith and the relationship between your faith and professional goals
+- Religious background and the relationship between your faith and professional goals

 - Influences that have shaped your present values and approach to life